gbrodman/order-tracking/README.md

 ## Arguments

-- `--no-headless` to run in a standard browser, rather than a headless browser.
-This is useful if you want to see what the Selenium browser automation is actually doing.
+- `--headless` to run in a headless browser.
+This is useful if you don't care to see what the automation is doing.
 - `--firefox` to run using Firefox/Geckodriver rather than Chrome
 - `--groups A B` will only run reconciliation over groups A and B. If omitted, will run over all groups.